pvd1313/gamma-beast-vg/README.md

 - [FDDA Redone](https://www.moddb.com/mods/stalker-anomaly/addons/fdda-redone)

 # Installation
-1. Install `Beast VG` with `Mod Organizer`
+1. Install `Beast VG` with `Mod Organizer`.
-2. Put `Beast VG` right after `FDDA Redone`
+2. Put `Beast VG` right after `FDDA Redone`.
-3. Enjoy
+3. Enjoy (:

-# Features
+# Changes
+### Features:
-- Added MCM option to temporary disable NVGs when ADS with HV scopes
+- Added MCM option to temporary disable NVGs when ADS with HV scopes.
-- Added MCM option to temporary disable NVGs when ADS with NV scopes
+- Added MCM option to temporary disable NVGs when ADS with NV scopes.
-- Added MCM option to temporary disable NVGs when viewing through binocular
+- Added MCM option to temporary disable NVGs when viewing through binocular.

-# Fixes
+### Fixes:
-- Removed ability to toggle NVGs brightness when NVGs is temporary disabled, to prevent shader from turning on
+- Removed ability to toggle NVGs brightness when NVGs is temporary disabled, to prevent shader from turning on.

+### Other:
+- Removed support for 2D scopes.

 # Known issues
-- Turning on NVG while on ADS / binocular will turn on NVG shader without following MCM defined logic
+- Turning on NVG while on ADS / binocular will turn on NVG shader without following MCM defined logic.
-- Integrated weapon scopes not supported
+- Integrated weapon scopes not supported.
-- NVG does not care if NV scope is turned on / off
+- NVG does not care if NV scope is turned on / off.

 # TODO
-- Add VG state memory during game load / level transition
+- Add VG state memory during game load / level transition.
-- Add VG low battery notification
+- Add VG low battery notification.
-- Add Heat VG
+- Add Heat VG.
-- Add MCM option to turn off VG when 3D PDA is fully opened only
+- Add MCM option to turn off VG when 3D PDA is fully opened only.
-- Add support for integrated scopes
+- Add support for integrated scopes.
-- Add MCM option to tweak amount of blur in shader
+- Add MCM option to tweak amount of blur in shader.
-- Add MCM option to tweak max view distance in shader
+- Add MCM option to tweak max view distance in shader.